 Of course the ‘local’ treatment is more emotional, and the acting more histrionic, but cultural clichés aside, it does work as a sharp take on contemporary urban life and anyone living in Bucharest for a while will surely recognize some of the characters’ dilemmas.

-To be fair though, it is great to see a Romanian TV show which is well written, staged, and played, and above all one which takes its audience seriously.
-If comparing to other ‘original’ shows running on Romanian commercial television, then it’s hard to be thankful enough for a grown-up and ambitious production such as this.
+Furthermore, it’s great to see a Romanian TV show which is well written, staged, and played, and above all one which takes its audience seriously.
+Compared to other ‘original’ shows running on Romanian commercial television, I can’t be thankful enough for a grown-up and ambitious production such as this one.

 So tune in, by all means! (and check the trailers below)